-Pacific Northwest AgriMet Network Campbell dataloggers at heart of networked agricultural weather stations
+Pacific Northwest: AgriMet Network Campbell data loggers at heart of networked agricultural weather stations

-Competition for limited water resources in the estern United States is increasing, as are the costs for moving irrigation water.
+Competition for limited water resources in the western United States is increasing, as are the costs for moving irrigation water.
 In most western states, irrigated agriculture is the largest single consumer of water.
 To help improve irrigation efficiency, the Bureau of Reclamation and Bonneville Power Administration partnered to create a network of automated agricultural weather stations in the Pacific Northwest known as AgriMet (Agricultural Meteorology).
 Having begun with an initial installation of three stations in 1983, AgriMet now gathers meteorological data from 72 stations throughout Idaho, Montana, Oregon, and Washington, with additional stations located in northern California, western Wyoming, and Nevada.

 Each AgriMet station is solar powered, using a photovoltaic panel to recharge a lead-acid battery.
 The stations collect data required for modeling evapotranspiration (ET).
 Measured parameters include air temperature, precipitation, solar radiation, wind speed and direction, and relative humidity.
 Some sites have special sensors to measure soil temperature and moisture, crop canopy temperature and humidity, diffuse solar radiation, pan evaporation, and leaf wetness.
-Each AgriMet station is configured with sensors, a Campbell Scientific CR10X datalogger for data collection and process-
+Each AgriMet station is configured with sensors, a Campbell Scientific CR10X datalogger for data collection and processing, and a TX312 HDR GOES for data transmission.

+The CR10X measures each of the sensors once every second.
+The data is transmitted from the station via the Geostationary Operational Environmental Satellite (GOES) to the receiver site at the regional office in Boise, Idaho.

 Case Study Summary

-Application:
+Application

-Agricultural and meteorological network Location:
+Agricultural and meteorological network

-Pacific Northwest of U.S.
+Location

+Pacific Northwest, U.S.A.